Off Campus and Commuter Students

 Off Campus and Commuter Services

-West Chester University’s Department of Off Campus and Commuter Services’ (OCCS) mission is to ensure that off campus and commuter students have equitable access to co-curricular experiences, institutional resources, and leadership and service opportunities regardless of place of residence.
+West Chester University’s Department of Off-Campus and Commuter Services (OCCS) supports equitable access to curricular and co-curricular experiences and institutional resources, regardless of a student’s place of residence.

 - Partners with Off Campus Partners, a company that specializes in providing off campus housing solutions.
 This service is FREE for all students to use as an effective method of finding roommates and a place to live off campus.

 - Supports the Off Campus and Commuter Association (OCCA), a student organization that meets weekly to discuss issues and advocate for needs of the WCU off campus and commuter population;

 - Offers off campus and commuter students resources and information for living off campus, transportation, and parking;

 - Oversees free student legal aid, providing consultation on a variety of civil and criminal issues - landlord/tenant, leases, citations, etc. This is offered by appointment, and a consultation is expected to last 15 minutes.

 - Develops and advocates for long-range plans and research on the profile and needs of off campus and commuter students